Conservation Issues Confronting the Mediterranean Sea and Sustainable Solutions: An Interdisciplinary, Project-Based Approach (Athens, Samos)

 Highlights of this Course:

-6) Immerse yourself in Greek culture, geography, and history which you can explore in your free time.
+7) Immerse yourself in Greek culture, geography, and history, with opportunities for exploration during free time.

 Course Details